 Then it was on to the town of Rio Dulce (sometimes still referred to as Fronteras) and Hacienda Tijax Jungle Lodge & Marina.
 Built at the edge of Lake Izabal, which is fed by the Rio Dulce, Hacienda Tijax is part of a 500 acre (200 hectare) parcel of land which includes cattle pastures, stands of rubber trees, and wild jungle which the owners are working to preserve through the Hacienda Tijax Project.

 The place has been in the Gobbatina family for years and now energetic, creative Adrianna Gobbatina is in charge of the rambling spread and she kindly invited us to stay and check it out for two days.
 Hacienda Tijax is accessible by boat or by car.
 We drove there (of course) and got from the parking lot to the hotel via a dramatic elevated walkway through the jungle and over the mangroves.

-Hacienda Tijax offers a wide range of distinctive rooms ($21 to $121).
+Hacienda Tijax offers a wide range of distinctive rooms (US$21 to US$121).
 Our cushy “cabin plus” (private bathroom, A/C) was an oddly angled mostly concrete structure.
-There are also wooden cabins and a couple of multi-bed houses with kitchens (though the food in the on-site restaurant was good too).
+There are also wooden cabins and a couple of multi-bed houses with kitchens (though the food in the on-site restaurant is good too).
 Sadly, the water in the pool was a creepy shade of green when we were there, so we never got in.

 Nightjars spend a lot of time on the ground.
 They nest there and we often see them feeding on insects on dirt roads in the evenings.
 They blend in incredibly well and they’re often invisible until you’re right upon them–then they burst into flight in a way that’s so unexpected and jarring that it usually startles the wits out of us.
 We think that’s why they’re called “nightjars.”